What are Classic Arcade Games?

-Classic arcade video games are considered to be those created in the first years of the birth of coin-operated video games and is considered the "golden-age" of video arcade games.
+Classic arcade video games are considered to be those created in the first years of the birth of coin-operated video games and is considered the "golden age" of video arcade games.
 In the last few years, we've seen an upward trend in events with a Retro theme which includes arcade game rentals.
-One of the first questions asked: “So how much does it cost to rent classic arcades for events?”
+Way back when you could go to a local arcade game room to play your favorite arcade game.

 - Interesting tidbit: Original Ms. Pacman cabinets have the artwork painted on the sides.
 However, on the last production run of the game, adhesive sticker art was used instead of paint.